code4ref/code4ref.github.io/pure.md

 Change the **Managing organisational unit** if necessary.

 Add **Publisher** information.

+![Image](PureImages/10_Publisher.png)

 Potentially relevant options such as GitHub and Zenodo may already be available, or they can be created.

-![Image](PureImages/10_Publisher.png)
+If the software is available from its webpage, but not published via some repository, you can leave this field blank.

 ![Image](PureImages/11_Find_Publisher.png)